Runic-Studios/Velagones/README.md

 - `agones.gameServerNamespace`: Which namespace to scan for GameServers in the K8s cluster.
     - Future plans to add individual fleet scanning.
 - `agones.autoscaleHostPort`: Which port to host the auto-scaler webhook.
 Important for later configuration of Agones.
+- `agones.paperGrpcPort`: Which port to commicate with Velagones on Paper on.
+Needs to match both the paper configuration, and the Agones configuration of your fleet (later down).
 - `scaling.serverCapacity`: Maximum number of players each server can hold.
 - `scaling.capacityFactor`: Goal for how many players we should be able to hold among all active servers.
     - If server capacity is 20, capacity factor is 1.5, and we have 30 players connected, we would aim to support 45, and thus want to have 3 servers open.